Hawai'i History Day

 Frederick Douglass

-She informed us that our work would be for National History Day, an education organization devoted to improving the teaching and learning of history.
+She told us that our work would be for National History Day, an education organization devoted to improving the teaching and learning of history.
 Its flagship event is an annual competition for students in grades 6-12 to develop research about topics in history that interest them which follow a particular concept for that year.
 In 2017, the theme was: Taking a Stand in History.

 One Piece cover